ioccc-src/winner/2001/herrmann2/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to work with clang by changing the args to main() to be `int` and `char **` respectively and changing specific references to the `argv` arg, casting to int which was its old type.
+However this entry only works completely if compiled as 32-bit (it does work in part if compiled as 64-bit).
+See the alternate code below for information on the 64-bit version and [bugs.md](/bugs.md) for more details on this issue in general.
 Thank you Cody for your assistance!

 ## To run: